 - There was any complication during or after surgery

 - The cause of death could be due to an industrial disease

 - There are any unusual, disturbing or unnatural features surrounding the death

-The above list is not intended to be exhaustive, there are multiple other reasons why the Coroner may need to be informed of your loved one's death.
-If the Coroner has to be informed of the death, the Bereavement Office will only be able to contact you to arrange collection of the medical certificate if the Coroner agrees to this.
+The above list is not intended to be exhaustive, and there are multiple other reasons why the Coroner may need to be informed of your loved one's death.
+If the Coroner does need to be informed of the death; the Bereavement Office will only be able to contact you to arrange collection of the medical certificate if the Coroner agrees to this.
 Please note that Bereavement Services staff will not be able to give a specific time frame on how long it will take for the Coroner to come to a decision.

 If the doctor does not know why your loved one died, the Coroner may order a post mortem examination.
 In this instance, the Bereavement Office will notify you that there is the need for a post mortem.
 You will then be contacted by one of the Coroner's Officers at a later point, who will be able to explain the process in more depth.

 Should you have any concerns surrounding the care of your loved one whilst they were in hospital; you can raise this with Bereavement Services staff in the first instance.
 However you can also contact the Patient Advice and Liaison Service (PALS), who provide the opportunity for patients, relatives and carers to raise in confidence, any problems, concerns or comments they may have about the care or service they receive from staff in the hospital.
 PALS can be contacted on telephone number 01782 676450 or 01782 676455, Monday to Friday, 9:00am until 4:00pm.